Reed Smoot hearings: Controversy

 "The Real Objection to Smoot."
 1904 political cartoon from Puck Magazine depicting Senator Smoot in the hands of the "Mormon Hierarchy."

 Within days of his election, controversy brewed as Smoot was charged with being "one of a self-perpetuating body of fifteen men who, constituting the ruling authorities of The Church of Jesus Christ of Latter-day Saints, or 'Mormon' Church, claim, and by their followers are accorded the right to claim, supreme authority, divinely sanctioned, to shape the belief and control the conduct of those under them in all matters whatsoever, civil and religious, temporal and spiritual."

 When Senator Smoot arrived in Washington, DC, in late February 1903, he was met with protests and charges that he was a polygamist, but he could easily disprove them.
 Unlike B. H. Roberts, who upon election to the House of Representatives was not allowed to sit while hearings took place, Smoot was allowed to be seated.
 Among the public, old charges regarding the Danites, the Mountain Meadows massacre, and Brigham Young's plural wives were discussed.

 In January 1904, Smoot prepared a rebuttal to the criticisms, with the help of several non-Mormon lawyers.
-The actual hearings began in March.
-LDS Church President Joseph F. Smith took the witness stand and was interrogated for three days.
+The actual hearings began in March before the Senate Committee on Privileges and Elections, chaired by Senator Julius C. Burrows of Michigan.
+LDS Church President Joseph F. Smith appeared before the committee and was interrogated for three days.
 Apostles Matthias F. Cowley and John W. Taylor did not appear after being subpoenaed.
 Apostle Marriner W. Merrill ignored one subpoena and died soon after being subpoenaed a second time.
 Taylor fled to Canada.
 Other witnesses included James E. Talmage; Francis M. Lyman, president of the Quorum of the Twelve Apostles; Andrew Jenson, church historian; B. H. Roberts; and Moses Thatcher, who had been dropped from the Quorum of the Twelve in 1896.